 1-2.
 Write Java methods for enqueue and dequeue when the queue is implemented (1) as a linked list and (2) as an array.

-3. Assume that a queue of cars waiting to enter UTEP parking garage is implemented as an array of size 3.
-Show, step-by-step, what will happen if these events occur in this order: student A joins the queue, then B and C join the queue, then the first two students in line are served, then D and E join the queue.
+3. Assume that a queue of students waiting to be served at the UTEP's new sushi place is implemented as an array of size 3.
+Show, step-by-step, what will happen if these events occur in this order: student A joins the queue, then B and C join the queue, then the first student in line is served, then D and E join the queue.

 7-8.
-Write a recursive algorithm (in English) for searching for a given element in a binary search tree.
-Then implement the algorithm in Java code, and trace it on an example of searching for the element 22 in the following full binary tree of height 2.
+Write a recursive algorithm (in English) for inserting for a given element in a binary search tree.
+Then implement the algorithm in Java code, and trace it on an example of inserting an element 9 into the following full binary tree of height 2: